maximus009/BeginnerPythonProjectGame/README.md

 So far we have a background and sprite displaying.

+We now have a forum where you can discuss this project over at http://beginnerpythonprojectgame.freeforums.org/

 How to Contribute
 =================
 Visit this page for installation instructions for Python 3, PyGame and git: https://github.com/zipy124/BeginnerPythonProjectGame/wiki/Getting-Started